Associate Professor

 Biography

-Dr. Wolfgang teaches Communication Law, Media in Society, Qualitative Research Methods, and Social and Cultural Communication Theory.
-His research focuses on public discourse, journalism studies, and media sociology.
-In particular, he studies the relationship between journalists and their audiences.
-He is also interested in journalist role conceptions, representations of minority groups in media, political communication, and new media.
-His research utilizes textual analysis, ethnography, interviews, and survey methods and has appeared in publications such as Journalism, Journalism Studies, Journalism Practice, Digital Journalism, and the Journal of Public Deliberation.
+Dr. David Wolfgang studies journalism, media sociology, and public discourse.
+He teaches Communication Law, Media in Society, Qualitative Research Methods, Social and Cultural Communication Theory, and a graduate seminar in media sociology.
+His work examines the relationship between journalists and their audiences, journalist role conceptions, representations of minority groups in media, political communication, and new media.
+He uses textual analysis, ethnography, interviews, and survey methods, and his research has appeared in Journalism, Journalism Studies, Journalism Practice, Digital Journalism, and the Journal of Public Deliberation.

 Publications